Laar/OpenGLRawgen/README.md

 * Two listings specifying the internal modules (`other-modules` field in cabal) in `modulesI.txt` and the external modules (`exposed-modules` in cabal) in `modulesE.txt`.
+* The interface, which describes what each module defines, useful to lookup where a piece (function or enum) has been defined and what its haskell name and type are.

 ### Dependencies